meshtastic/meshtastic/docs/developers/device/module-api.md

 ## Key concepts

-All modules should be subclasses of MeshPlugin.
+All modules should be subclasses of MeshModule.
 By inheriting from this class and creating an instance of your new module your module will be automatically registered to receive packets.

 Messages are sent to particular port numbers (similar to UDP networking).
 Your new module should eventually pick its own port number (see below), but at first you can simply use PRIVATE_APP (which is the default).